sd2020spring/DepthProject-regan-jason/index.md

 ### To download the game, head to this link: TBA
 ### You'll want to make sure to read the README (as it tells you which files that you need as well as the controls) and then just simply run the partner_finder_run.py in python.
 The game window should pop up, and you should be able to talk to your fellow classmates!

+## About the creators

+### Regan is an Olin student while Jason is a Babson student.
+They were randomly paired for Mini-project 4, but had such a good final project idea that even in the face of COVID, they were prepared to see it through.
+This wonderful game is a simulation (not really) of the Olin Softdes class environment, and the joys of knowing that people have different work habits, and how they may or may not mesh well.
+Regan and Jason (despite being from Olin and Babson) managed to create a game that reminds us all that its okay to work with others, and in fact, you may get more out of it than you would think.